jeremytammik/tbc/a/1973_estorage_rm.md

 Prior to that, I was a software developer for 5 years.
 I worked for fintech, media &amp; advertising and a digital marketing company, involving API development and integration with different providers and vendors.
 I have developed applications using the .NET Framework in C#, built websites using PHP, Vue JS, HTML and CSS.
-When not working, I love to watch documentaries, play computer games nad having a chat on current affairs with my neighbors or friends.
+When not working, I love to watch documentaries, play computer games and having a chat on current affairs with my neighbours and friends.
 I'm happy and excited to be part of this amazing team that is building great Autodesk Community experiences!

 <center>